Xyloris is used to treat the following -

 What is the effect of Xyloris on the Kidneys?

-Using Xyloris does not have any harmful effects on kidneys.
+Xyloris does not damage the kidneys.

 What is the effect of Xyloris on the Liver?